top of page

 • 2 min read

-Florence in summer is magical… and busy.
-With swarms of visitors at the Uffizi, Ponte Vecchio, and the Duomo, you might find yourself craving quieter corners, shady walks, and a more relaxed pace.
+Florence in Autumn is magical.
+After exploring the Uffizi, Ponte Vecchio, and the Duomo, you might find yourself craving quieter corners, shady walks, and a more relaxed pace.

-Good news: Florence still has hidden gems — peaceful gardens, artisan districts, and cool interiors where the locals go while the crowds stay packed around the big sights.
+Good news: Florence has plenty of hidden gems — peaceful gardens, artisan districts, and secret interiors where the locals go while the crowds stay packed around the big sights.

-Here’s your guide to off-the-beaten-track Florence, ideal for August explorers traveling by train.
+Here’s your guide to off-the-beaten-track Florence, ideal for Autumn explorers traveling by train.

 1. Bardini Garden (Giardino Bardini)